 If you’re in the market for CBD, chances are that you might feel overwhelmed with options.
 After all, what is full spectrum CBD?
-From tinctures to CBD gummies and creams to even pet products, it is a challenge to know which to select.
+From tinctures to CBD gummies and creams to even pet products, it is challenging to know which product to select.
 To add even more elements to the mix, CBD oil also comes in different spectrums.
 To better understand what a full spectrum CBD product is, it’s also important to know about broad spectrum and isolates.
 In this article, we break down what it all means and leave you with a better understanding.

 Full spectrum CBD